electricalpedroreis/wireless-zigbee-development-board/README.md

 This project done in a team of 3 people, implemented a development board to test ZigBee capabilities.

 - relatorio.pdf - project report
-- apresentação-isel.ppt - Lisbon's project presentation
+- apresentação-isel.ppt - project's presentation at 3rd conference of Electronics, Telecommunications and Computers Engineering at Lisbon’s Institute of Engineering (ISEL)